bec-archer/SR80-Manuals/user-manual.md

 ### "Incorrect PIN"

 Double-check that you're entering your personal admin PIN (4-8 digits).
 PINs are per-person, not per-device.
-If you've forgotten your PIN, another admin will need to reset it for you in the Admin settings. *(PIN reset feature coming soon.)*
+If you've forgotten your PIN, another admin will need to help you reset it. *(PIN reset feature coming in a future update.)*

 ### The app shows "Connecting..." on launch

-ShopTracker needs an internet connection to talk to the server.
-Make sure the iPad is connected to Wi-Fi.
-If Wi-Fi is connected but the app still can't connect, the issue may be on the server side — let Bec know.
+ShopTracker needs an internet connection on first launch to download your jobs and settings.
+After that, it caches everything locally so you can keep working even if Wi-Fi drops (see "Working Offline" below).
+If you're stuck on "Connecting..." with a good Wi-Fi signal, the issue may be on the server side — let Bec know.

+---

+## Working Offline

+ShopTracker is designed to keep working when the shop Wi-Fi drops.
+Here's what you need to know:

+### What still works without internet

+As long as you've opened the app at least once with a connection (so it can download your data), you can still:

+- Browse the job board and see all your jobs, items, and customer info
+- View photos that have been loaded before (they're saved on the iPad)
+- Grab items, mark repairs done, move items through the status flow
+- Add notes and check issue checklists
+- Enter costs and close items

+All of those changes are saved on the iPad and will automatically sync to the server as soon as the connection comes back.
+You don't have to do anything — the app handles it.

+### What doesn't work without internet

+- Creating brand new jobs (the server generates the job number)
+- Uploading new photos
+- Looking up customers you haven't seen before
+- Any changes other people make on their devices won't show up until you're back online

+### When the connection comes back

+The app detects when Wi-Fi returns and automatically sends any changes you made while offline.
+This usually takes a few seconds.

+If someone else made changes to the same item on a different device while you were offline, the app figures it out automatically.
+It compares what you changed against what the other device changed — if you edited different fields (e.g., you marked it Done while Maria added a note), both changes go through.
+If you both changed the same thing, the most recent change wins.
+You don't need to do anything — it just works.

+If something goes wrong during sync (rare), Bec can see it in **Admin Settings → Sync Status**.
+The dashboard shows which changes are pending, which failed, and why.
+From there you can retry failed items, force a sync, or clear the queue entirely if needed.

+### Tips

+- Don't worry about saving — everything saves automatically, online or off
+- If you're not sure whether you're online, look for the **offline banner** at the top of the Job Board or Work Queue.
+It appears automatically when the iPad loses its connection and disappears when you're back online.
+If you've made changes while offline, the banner will tell you how many are queued (e.g., "Offline — 3 changes will sync when back online").
+The data on screen is still usable — it's just a snapshot from the last time you had a connection.

 ### A device is showing the wrong role